-Doctors aren't certain why some people get psoriasis, but they know how the disease works.
-In your blood, you have a kind of white blood cell called a T lymphocyte or T cell.
+Doctors aren't certain why some people get psoriasis, but they do know how the disease works.
+In your blood, you have a kind of white blood cell called a T lymphocyte, or T cell.
 T cells travels around your body fighting off stuff that could make you sick, like bacteria and viruses.

 When someone has psoriasis, T cells attack healthy skin.
 The body's immune system responds by sending more blood to the area.
 The body then makes more skin cells and more white blood cells.

 The doctor will look at your skin, scalp, and nails and ask you some questions.
-The doctor may ask you and your parent if anyone in your family has psoriasis, if you've recently had an illness, or if you've started a new medication.
+The doctor may ask you and your parent if anyone in your family has psoriasis, if you've recently had an illness, or if you've started a new medicine.